 sudo systemctl enable rabbitmq-server sudo systemctl start rabbitmq-server sudo systemctl stop rabbitmq-server

 Step 4 – Create Admin User in RabbitMQ

-By default rabbitmq creates a user named “guest” with password “guest”.
-You can also create your own administrator account on RabbitMQ server using following commands.
-Change password with your own password.
+By default, rabbitmq creates a user named “guest” with the password “guest”.
+You can also create your own administrator account on the RabbitMQ server using the following commands.
+Change your password with your own password.

 sudo rabbitmqctl add_user admin password sudo rabbitmqctl set_user_tags admin administrator sudo rabbitmqctl set_permissions -p / admin ".*" ".*" ".*"

 Step 5 – Setup RabbitMQ Web Management Console

 RabbitMQ also provides and web management console for managing the entire RabbitMQ.
 To enable the web management console run the following command on your system.
 The web management console helps you for managing the RabbitMQ server.

 RabbitMQ dashboard starts on port 15672.
 Access your server on the port to get the dashboard.
 Use the username and password created in step 4